 Plantar fasciitis surgery: Is it worth it?

-Generally, plantar fasciitis surgery is the last resort if other treatments (including one or two injections) fail.
-A recent study comparing all surgical options for plantar fasciitis found no substantial evidence to support one type of surgery over others.
-As 80% of cases of plantar fasciitis resolve after 12 months, the authors suggest delaying surgery for at least 12 months.
+Generally, plantar fasciitis surgery is the last resort if other treatments fail.
+A recent study comparing all surgical options for plantar fasciitis found no evidence to support one type of surgery over others.
+As 80% of cases of plantar fasciitis resolve after 12 months, we suggest delaying surgery for at least 12 months.

-However, one type of surgery called gastrocnemius release shows some promise in plantar fasciitis.
+However, one type of surgery called gastrocnemius fascia release shows some promise in plantar fasciitis.
 A recent study found that releasing the inside gastrocnemius fascia in the calf combined with stretching led to better outcomes than stretching alone.
 Also, this procedure avoids surgery directly at the heel.
-So overall, while we don’t recommend surgery, the gastrocnemius release is probably the better surgical option if you’ve failed all other treatments.
+So overall, while we don’t recommend surgery, the gastrocnemius release is probably the better option if considering surgery.

 Other frequently asked questions about plantar fasciitis: